Types Of Neck Acne And Home Remedies For Pimples On The Neck

 How do I know if my neck acne is hormonal or bacterial?

 In most cases, acne develops due to hormonal changes in your body.
 However, the accumulation of dirt and oil can worsen acne and cause bacterial infection.
-Consult your doctor for further information and treatment.
+Consult your doctor for further information and treatment on your neck and shoulder acne.

 Is aloe vera good for neck acne?